 You could also jump onto this whale-watching tour in the final months of its season (it runs from November until June) for the same results.
 Whale watching in Breiðafjorður is higher risk, higher reward kind of experience, as compared to Reykjavík or Húsavík.
 While great whales do not frequent its waters so reliably, the area is the best place in the country to find the elusive and magnificent orca.

-If neither of these trips appeal to you or fit into your schedule, you also have a great chance of catching puffins simply by taking the Baldur ferry from Stykkishólmur to Bránslækur in the Westfjords, or visa versa.
+If neither of these trips appeals to you or fit into your schedule, you also have a great chance of catching puffins simply by taking the Baldur ferry from Stykkishólmur to Bránslækur in the Westfjords, or visa versa.
 Those travelling around the country may have this in their plans anyway, as the ferry carries cars and is the quickest way to get between the two locations.

 If you are utilising a summer self-drive package that guides you around the entire ring-road of Iceland, the Westfjords and the Snæfellsnes Peninsula, such as these, which go over ten, thirteen and fourteen days, this ferry trip is included in your itinerary and in the price.